maplibre/maplibre-rs/docs/src/rfc/0000-refactor-input.md

 One paragraph explanation of the feature.

 Refract the input modules:
-Define and document the function of the default input-controller, equaly to the input UI of maplibre-gl-js (Issue #186) Implement an event loop.
+* A) Define and document the function of the default input-controller, equaly to the input UI of maplibre-gl-js (Issue #186)
+* B) Implement an event loop.
 Consider, in maplibre-gl-js the loop is part of the map-camera.
+(Issue #91)
-(Issue #91) Check, if/what variations of winit, we need.
+* C) Check, if/what variations of winit, we need.
-Refract the splitting of the input controller functionality in modules/source-codes, may be like maplibre-gl-js (Issue #91) Sepatate the input-controller in an extra Rust module/crate (Issue #185)
+* D) Refract the splitting of the input controller functionality in modules/source-codes, may be like maplibre-gl-js (Issue #91)
+* E) Sepatate the input-controller in an extra Rust module/crate (Issue #185)

+Should all this realy be in one RFC?

 # Motivation